-Antenna is a bit tricky
+Antenna is a Bit Tricky…

 You can use the telescopic antenna of any unused device.
-A good reception can also be obtained with a piece of isolated copper wire about 60 cm long.
+However, A good reception can also be obtained with a piece of isolated copper wire about 60 cm long.
 The optimum length of copper wire can be found experimentally.

 IC LM386 is an audio power amplifier designed for use in low-voltage consumer applications.
 It provides 1 to 2 watts, which is enough to drive any small-size speaker.
 The 22k volume control (VR) is a logarithmic potentiometer that is connected to pin 3 and the amplified output is obtained at pin 5 of IC LM386.
 The receiver can be operated off a 6V-9V battery.

-This circuit costs around Rs 120.
+This circuit costs around ₹120.